kamrulislambappy/tailwindcss-setup/README.md

 Tailwind CSS IntelliSense
 ```

+#### Extra configuration in VSCODE for convenience of work.
-` Copy the code below and paste it into the settings.json file from the .vscode folder in your project
+- Copy the code below and paste it into the `settings.json` file from the `.vscode` folder in your project. ↓↓↓

 ```bash
 // Tailwindcss related config